bradgearon/hst/README.md

 	hst <action> hostName [networkAddress]

-networkAddress can be omitted; defaults to loopback (127.0.0.1) action must be one of the following:
+### networkAddress can be omitted; defaults to loopback (127.0.0.1)

-add
+### action must be one of the following:
-: adds an entry for hostName @ [networkAdress]
++ add: adds an entry for hostName @ [networkAdress]

-delete
-: removes entry for hostName
++ delete: removes entry for hostName

-check
-: exitcode of 1 or 0, useful for scripting
++ check: exitcode of 1 or 0, useful for scripting

-replace
-: replaces the hostName entry with [networkAddress]
++ replace: replaces the hostName entry with [networkAddress]